Feminism | Posted by Claire C on 10/15/2012

 Apparently, when it comes to education in New York City, boys are “second class citizens.”
 Or at least that’s what Christina Hoff Sommers, author of The War Against Boys and the recent article Are There More Girl Geniuses, thinks.

 Before we start shedding tears for our disadvantaged brothers and sons, let’s take a look at the indicators of such a disparity.
 The author points to a recent New York Times article that notes girls make up – are you ready?– 56% of kindergarteners in gifted programs in NYC.
 Clearly, there is some kind of mastermind behind this giant conspiracy to rid the world of educated men.
-And while the article does state that some programs have as many as 3/5 girls, it also admits that overall the New York …
+And while the article does state that some programs have as many as 3/5 girls, it also admits …